evex-dev/expose-kit/README.md

 - [EdamAme-x](https://github.com/EdamAme-x)

 Built for research, not abuse.
 Want stronger obfuscation?
-Then make something this tool can’t undo.
+Then make something this tool can’t reverse.